RTXteam/RTX/ISSUE_TEMPLATES/kg2rollout.md

       - [ ] `python build_kg2c.py 2.X.Y v1.0 4.2.1 --uploadartifacts`
         - **NOTE:** 4.2.1 is the Biolink version, please use the latest biolink version based on the KG2pre build's biolink version.
 Add a `--test` flag to the KG2c build execution to do a test build.
       - [ ] after the build is done, make sure `kg2c_lite.json.gz`'s last modified date is today (or whatever day the build was run)
     - [ ] the synonymizer and KG2c artifacts should have been auto-uploaded into the proper directory on `arax-databases.rtx.ai` (`/home/rtxconfig/KG2.X.Y`) and to `kg2webhost.rtx.ai` (if `--uploadartifacts` flag during the KG2c build is set).
-If not, manually upload the files using `scp` (and _make sure to set the ownership of the database files to user `rtxconfig`)_.
+If not, manually upload the files using `scp`.
     - [ ] Upload the JSON-lines files (`kg2c-2.X.Y-v1.0-nodes.jsonl.gz` and `kg2c-2.X.y-v1.0-edges.jsonl.gz`) to the public S3 bucket, `s3://rtx-kg2-public`
 - [ ] load the new KG2c into neo4j at http://kg2-X-Yc.rtx.ai:7474/browser/ (how to is [here](https://github.com/RTXteam/RTX/tree/master/code/kg2c#host-kg2canonicalized-in-neo4j))
   - [ ] verify the correct KG2 version was uploaded by running this query: `match (n {id:"RTX:KG2c"}) return n`